sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

 #### Query packages on a device

-<p>The following two SyncML commands return all global, and user-published packages on the device.</p>
+<p>These SyncML examples return all global, and user-published packages on the device.</p>

 ``` syntax
 <Get>